 When new investors find penny stocks, many love that they can buy thousands of shares, while they can afford only a few shares of a high-priced stock.
 If the stock is trading at $0.25, for example, they could buy 1,000 shares for only $250.
 A low price makes it appear the stock is cheap, but it rarely is.
 Then they might assume that if the stock goes up $1, they’ll make $1,000.

 However, professional investors measure how expensive a stock is by comparing it to its earnings (the P/E ratio) or other similar metrics.
 That is, what your share in the earnings of the business is for the price that you pay for that share.
 On this basis, a profitable company whose stock trades at $200 is much cheaper than an unprofitable penny stock at any price.

 Many people who invest in penny stocks lose their money altogether because they start with these mistaken beliefs and their penny stock never recovers.

-If you’re interested in penny stocks, you’ll need to be excellent analyst who can pick the good businesses from the bad businesses.
-Plus you have to avoid the out-and-out frauds entirely.
+If you’re interested in penny stocks, you’ll need to be an excellent analyst who can pick the good businesses from the bad businesses.
+Plus, you have to avoid the out-and-out frauds entirely.
 Savvy investors stick to businesses they can understand or instead opt to invest in diversified index funds, where they don’t need to understand the businesses in order to beat the pros.